rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 What about developers who know their types and want to have a mainstream job where they can use their skills?
 TypeScript could make a difference for these folk too.
 Mainstream programming landscape seems just nicer for everyone with TypeScript being a part of it. ...
 I am almost sure my place will be hiring a front-end developer next year.

-TypeScript is a reach language supporting various OO features like interfaces and classes which I have not discussed.
+TypeScript is a reach language supporting various OO features like interfaces, classes, mixins which I have not discussed.
 These notes have been written by a Haskeller after all.
 To be honest, I tried to evangelize OO for the first 10-12 years of my programming career, IMO that was long enough.
+I am not trying to discourage their use (maybe just a little bit), rather I am pointing out that there is a ton of blogs about these already.

 This post was focused on types, not so much on FP.
 If places like reddit do not level me with the ground, I may be tempted to write separate posts focusing on _React.js_ and few other mainstream front-endish topics from the FP point of view.